Eru has only one name -The One. But the elves gave him another: Illuvitar – the creator.

 As for the genesis of men, far less is told.
 They certainly didn’t attract much attention from the Valar and when they did it was usually distainful.
 Afterall, the elves were wise and bright and bonny and merry, whilst men were, well, men.

 Because he knew being second born was no where near as “glamorous” as being first born , Eru both cursed and blessed his children.
 To the elves he gave immortality, that they would never sicken or die but would live on unless they were killed by an outside agent (a sword in the guts in other words).
-Even in death the was no escape from the world because dead elves go to the Halls of Mandos.
+Even in death there was no escape from the world because dead elves go to the Halls of Mandos.
 Mandos is one of the Valar and his halls are within but totally separate to Valinor.
-So he’s almost a Hades character, except it is expictly stated that there will be a new world one day, and when the time is right those elves in the Halls of Mandos will get reborn there’s a good dollop of New Jerusalem in there too.
+So he’s almost a Hades character, except it is expictly stated that there will be a new world one day, and when the time is right those elves in the Halls of Mandos will get reborn there.

 Men get almost the precise opposite, They can sicken and die and their lives – even the Numenorian kings (yes we’ll get there too) – are but a melting snowflake compared to the longevity of elves.
 But man, when he’s dead, is dead.
 None of this hanging around in the Halls of Mandos stuff.
 Staight on to the next destination, which is never even partially discussed.